philosodad/com.johnpdaigle/source/complexable/2016-02-20-building-a-simple-app-with-plugrouter-and-ecto.html.markdown

       end
     end

+Having created our migration, it's probably a good idea to run the migration:

+    :::bash
+    $ mix ecto.migrate

 At this point, using iex, you should be able to start the repo with `Loggex.Repo.start_link` and insert a changeset into the repo.
 I put a lot of trial and error in, so here's an example iex session.
 Some of the longer lines have been moved to multiple lines, so you'll want to fix the query, it may not run if just pasted in.

     :::iex